St George's Church, Georgeham: Memorials

-The stone effigy in the Pickwell Chapel is of Sir Mauger de St Aubyn III who fought the Welsh in 1283 and who died in 1294.
-Some records state that he was of giant-like stature and of so great a strength that he threw a heavy stone into Georgeham over a great distance and two strong men of half his age could not lift it.
-His effigy shows him as 6 feet tall, cross-legged with two dogs at his feet, a sword, shield and supportive angels.
-His wife Isabella de Pidekswell is also buried in the church but her monument has not survived, most probably having been moved during the Georgian or Victorian restorations.
+The stone effigy in the Pickwell Chapel is of Sir Mauger St Aubyn III, who fought the Welsh in 1283 and who died in 1294.
+According to local legend, he was of giant-like stature and of so great a strength that he threw a heavy stone into Georgeham over a great distance and two strong men of half his age could not lift it.
+His effigy shows him as 6 feet (1.83 metres) tall, cross-legged with two dogs at his feet, a sword, shield and supportive angels.
+His wife Isabel Pickwell (died after 1308) is also buried in the church but her monument has not survived, most probably having been moved during the Georgian or Victorian restorations.

 The Newcourt Family monument (see left) is the oldest wall memorial in the church dating to 1645 and is dedicated to Tobie Newcourt.
 It show Tobie Newcourt his son William and his four sons: John, William, Tobie and another John.
 The two female heads represent the wives of Tobie and his son.

 The Harris Family monument dates to 1776 and was erected by Honour Harris in the Pickwell Chapel to her parents Dorothy and John Harris (MP for Barnstaple) and their three children who had died in infancy.
 On Honour Harris's death a cameo carving of her was placed on the monument.
 The memorial to the Chichester Family is on the wall to the right of the altar and is to William Chichester, who was Rector at St George's church from 1750 to 1770, and his wife, Mary.
 The memorial also mentions his daughter Ann Chichester (1751-1780).

 The large bible in the Pickwell Chapel is a memento to Archibald Cleveland who took part in the Charge of the Light Brigade in October 1854 but who was subsequently killed during the Battle of Inkerman in November 1854.
 On the north wall of the nave is a memorial to Croyde resident Henry Tinker who drowned in 1916 while trying to save a lady who had gotten into difficulties off Croyde Beach.
 The plaque shows the Royal Humane Society Medal which was awarded to him posthumously.
 The copper insignia can rotate on its centre to show both faces of the disc.